The Fat Tail: Chapter overview

-There are four main strategies to reduce the probability that a risk event will occur: eliminate the threat, minimize its likelihood, isolate the event, or completely avoid the risk.
+There are four main strategies to reduce the probability of a risk event: eliminate the threat, minimize its likelihood, isolate the event, or altogether avoid the risk.
 None of these strategies are perfect, so planning to mitigate the impact after a risk occurs is also necessary.
 A holistic approach to risk management—such as Enterprise Risk Management (ERM)—breaks down categories of risks and standardizes their analysis.
-However, many corporations fail to incorporate political risks into their risk management frameworks, either because they do not recognize the importance of political risks or they mistakenly think political risks are unpredictable.
-But political risks are knowable—in some cases, even quantifiable—and understanding these risks is the first step in successful political risk mitigation.
+However, many corporations fail to incorporate political risks into their risk management frameworks, either because they do not recognize the importance of political risks or because they mistakenly think political risks are unpredictable.
+However, political risks are knowable—in some cases, even quantifiable—and understanding these risks is the first step in successful political risk mitigation.

 Reception

 Strategy+Business magazine selected The Fat Tail as one of the best business books of 2009.

 The Hindu calls The Fat Tail a "recommended addition to the strategists’ shelf."